thestatsguy/thestatsguy/content/post/2019-01-13-a-guide-to-dollar-cost-averaging-in-singapore-part-1.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>(In particular, OVQ is one that I particular watched and took a slightly <a href="https://thestatsguy.home.blog/2018/10/20/analysis-of-the-phillip-sing-income-etf/">deeper look</a>.
-It's also my <a href="https://thestatsguy.home.blog/2019/04/06/portfolio-update-q1-2019/">largest position to date</a>.)</p>
+<p>(In particular, OVQ is one that I particular watched and took a slightly <a href="https://thestatsguy.rbind.io/post/2018/10/20/analysis-of-the-phillip-sing-income-etf/">deeper look</a></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->